skerkewitz/SuperBlubberBlasen/doc/snes.md

 * Sprites can only access palette 0-7.

 ### OAM (Object Attribute Memory) layout
-The OAM size is 512+32 bytesc and contains data for 128 OBJs.
+The OAM size is 512+32 bytesc (544 bytes in total) and contains data for 128 OBJs.
+Keep in mind that 544 in hex is $220h and 512 is $200h.
+This will be important when it comes to writing to OAM.

 The first part (512 bytes) contains 128 4-byte entries for each OBJ:

 | Byte | Describtion |
 | ---- | ----------- |